-- Office Referral - Notify Administration Immediately Administrative Interventions: - Use of Behavior Intervention Process - Multiple Day Out-of-School Suspension (OSS) - Recommendation for Expulsion - Removal of privilege to attend or participate in extracurricular activities and events.
+- o Office Referral - o Notify Administration Immediately

+- Use of Behavior Intervention Process - Multiple Day Out-of-School Suspension (OSS) - Recommendation for expulsion - Removal of privilege to attend or participate in extracurricular activities and events

-Principals may suspend a student for up to ten days.
+Principals may suspend a student for up to ten (10) days.
 If a student is recommended for expulsion, the SLSD District Office will arrange for a hearing with the Superintendent or an established designee to determine if the situation requires further discipline beyond the ten days of suspension.